isabellaalstrom/sensor.krisinformation/README.md

 Will get all messages from [Krisinformations api](http://api.krisinformation.se/v2/feed?format=json) in a set radius from your coordinates.
 If one of the fetched messages is an alert as opposed to news, the state of the sensor will be "Alert".
 The sensor contains all fetched messages as objects.

+This component is supported by [Custom updater and Tracker card](https://github.com/custom-components/custom_updater).

 ## Installation:

 1. Install this component by copying to your `/custom_components/sensor/` folder.